kfdf/intrusive-index/README.md

 deleteAt<T>(index: IntrusiveIndex<T, any>, offset: number): T | null
 ```

-These are the wrappers of the corresponding `IntrusiveIndex` methods that log what items where added/removed from what indexes, so if a rollback is requested, the journal is used to revert all (or some in case of nested transactions) the changes.
+These are the wrappers of the corresponding `IntrusiveIndex` methods that log what rows where added/removed from what indexes, so if a rollback is requested, the journal is used to revert all (or some in case of nested transactions) the changes.
+For this to work the rows have to be *immutable* (at least with respect to the indexes they are added to), so updating a row means replacing it (an `insert` optionally followed by a `delete`).
+This might not be the most efficient way of doing updates but making rows immutable makes a whole lot of things easier to reason about.

 ### rollback